solenn-tl/ontologie-peuplement/requetes/3_BUILD_KG.md

 # Process to create the KG : use case of plots

-* In this implementation of our method, the landmarks are plots.
+* In this implementation, landmarks are plots.

 ## 1. Create links between root landmarks and their potential versions in other sources
-* Create a relation between a root landmarks and all the other landmark that seems to be versions of this root landmark.
+* Create a relation between a root landmark and all the others landmarks that seem to be versions of this root landmark.
 * In the case of plots :
     * Root landmarks are the plots vectorized from the cadastral index map.
     * Other landmarks are all the table line of the mutation registers (one line = 1 plot at a moment)
     * The relation between root landmarks and other landmark versions is created using the ID of the plots.
-In the case of plots, IDs are not unique (plots keep the same ID in case or split or merge with other plots)
+In the case of plots, IDs are not unique (plots keep the same ID in case or split or merge with others plots)
 ```sparql
 PREFIX add: <http://rdf.geohistoricaldata.org/def/address#>
 PREFIX cad_atype: <http://rdf.geohistoricaldata.org/id/codes/cadastre/attributeType/>